Learn what Facebook Dark Posting is, how you can use them, and why you should!

-- You can then select “Only use this post for an ad”, which will mean that the post will not be published to your page, and will be a dark post.
+You can then select “Only use this post for an ad”.
+This will mean that the post will not be published to your page, and will be a Facebook dark post.
 If you’d like to create the post as an ad, and also publish the post to the page later, select the second option.

 - New audiences